 Project Management Information System Method

-In this method, we use the software to come up with the cost estimates.
+This method uses the software to come up with cost estimates.
 Such software can help in planning, organizing, and managing resource pools to estimate the costs.
-Depending on the capability of the software, one can use data such as resource availability, resource rates, and come out with a more accurate cost estimate.
-Managers go for this method when such software is available, and they want to make complex calculations easier.
+Depending on the capability of the software, one can use data such as resource availability and resource rates and come out with a more accurate cost estimate.
+Managers go for this method when such software is available and they want to make complex calculations easier.

 Decision-Making Method or Group Decision-Making Method